Emperor Huai of Jin: Reign

 Emperor Huai soon entered into a plan with Gou Xi (苟晞), the military commander of Qing Province (青州, modern central and eastern Shandong), who had been dissatisfied with Sima Yue, to overthrow Sima Yue's yoke.
 Sima Yue discovered this plan, but was unable to wage a campaign against Gou.
-He grew ill in his anger and distress, and died in spring 311.
+He grew ill in his anger and distress, and died in April 311.
 The generals and officials in his army, instead of returning to Luoyang, headed east toward Sima Yue's principality of Donghai (roughly modern Linyi, Shandong) to bury him there.
 He Lun, upon hearing about Sima Yue's death, also withdrew from Luoyang and sought to join that force.
 However, both were intercepted by Shi Le and wiped out.
 Shi, declaring that Sima Yue had caused the empire much damage, burned Sima Yue's body.
 Sima Yue's sons were all captured and presumably killed by Shi.

-Sima Yue's death, however, only left Emperor Huai even more vulnerable to Han Zhao attacks.
+Sima Yue's death, however, only left Emperor Huai even more vulnerable to Han attacks.
 Gou sent a force to welcome Emperor Huai to move the capital to Cangyuan (倉垣, in modern Kaifeng, Henan), and Emperor Huai was going to do so, but his officials all still missed Luoyang and did not want to leave.
 Soon, however, the famine that had already overtaken Luoyang got even more severe.
 Emperor Huai resolved to head for Cangyuan, but with Gou's force having already left Luoyang, was unable to even leave the palace without being attacked by bandits, and therefore was forced to return to the palace.
-In summer 311, knowing that Luoyang was defenseless, the Han Zhao generals Liu Yao, Wang Mi, Shi Le, and Huyan Yan converged on Luoyang, and they easily captured Emperor Huai in what is known as the Disaster of Yongjia.
-A large number of Jin nobility was slaughtered, although Emperor Huai was, for the time being, spared and delivered to the Han Zhao capital Pingyang, to be presented to the emperor Liu Cong.
-Liu Cong created Emperor Huai the Duke of Ping'a.
+In summer 311, knowing that Luoyang was defenseless, the Han generals Liu Yao, Wang Mi, Shi Le, and Huyan Yan converged on Luoyang, and they easily captured Emperor Huai on 13 July, in what is known as the Disaster of Yongjia.
+A large number of Jin nobility was slaughtered, although Emperor Huai was, for the time being, spared and delivered to the Han capital Pingyang, to be presented to the emperor Liu Cong.
+Liu Cong created Emperor Huai the Duke of Ping'e.